gokuthug1/J.B.A.I/README.md

 - **Mobile:** **Tap and hold** a message to see a confirmation prompt.

 ### 🔹 Music
 J.B.A.I now supports music requests!
 Just ask for a song or some music, and J.B.A.I will prompt you to choose one.
-For now, the library is small (about 12 songs featuring my favorites), but I plan to expand it to include more popular tracks over time.
+For now, the library is small 14 so far (and counting), but I plan to expand it to include more popular tracks over time.

 ### 🔹 Settings
 Customize your chatbot experience with the new settings options: